15+

 Historical Lab, Drift, and Observatory datasets used for replay and analysis.

-Beneat builds decision-quality infrastructure for traders and autonomous agents: risk controls, behavioral telemetry, and guardrails that keep operators solvent under pressure.
+Beneat is the neuroscience-first trading terminal for humans and autonomous agents.
+Your edge is neurological: risk controls, behavioral telemetry, and operator-state signals that keep operators solvent under pressure.

 Most trading stacks optimize for execution.
 We optimize for the quality of the decision before execution — the sizing, authority, session state, and risk behavior that decide whether an edge survives contact with the market.